For most people, winter is an inevitable season that we all need to deal with.

-Plymouth Rocks were originally developed in the late 1800s, bred in New England as dual purpose birds.
+Plymouth Rock chickens were originally developed in the late 1800s, bred in New England as dual purpose birds.

 Like Rhode Island Reds, they can produce well over 250 eggs each year.
 Roosters weigh around 8 lbs while hens come in at about 7 lbs.

 They mature quickly and are also quite cold-hardy.